DavidCradock/Nexus/README.md

 - Add Network helper code.
 Maybe use Raknet or whatever is out there these days?

 **Done**
+- Remove all the old coding style of underscores, C/S at beginning of class/structs, "_m" for private members etc. Tidy up all the code with new.
 - Go through all code and standardize pointer names to all the managers
 - Added saveAsJPG to Image
 - Replace all Log::getPointer()->exception() call to Log::getPointer()->exception()